Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

     -  This feature includes a header with the website title, as well as an about section that includes the objective of the game and the game instructions.

     - This feature is responsive, supporting legibility on all screens.
 On small screens it shrinks in width and increases in height.
     - The colours used draw from the colour scheme of the website for consistency.
+The title colour is an eye-catching orange which is used no where else on the website in order to grab the users attention.
     - Three different font sizes are used to demarcate the difference in content.

 ![Feature 1](https://github.com/SamarZiadat/sustainable-memory-game/blob/master/documentation/supporting-images/feature-1.png?raw=true)